Copyright © 1992 by Russ Lewis

 while high above the street, the bright-lit billboard walls

-hawk films with scenes of murder and incipient rape.
+hawk films with scenes of murder and impending rape.

 And finally you are there.